 Ensure worry-free driving in your new state

-Whether you are moving, and shipping a car between Arizona and New York, or anywhere else in the country, you will have to take care of some paperwork in order.
+Whether you are moving, and shipping a car between Arizona and New York, or anywhere else in the country, you will have to take care of some paperwork.
 In most states, you will have to get a local driver’s license and get your car registered within 30 days after moving.
 In some states, the deadline for registering your car can be less than 30 days.
 Therefore, always make sure to check the deadline in your new state in advance.

 When it comes to license plates, some states offer a temporary registration and send you the new license plates within 2-4 weeks, while some other states will mail them to you immediately.